wimh333/egotisticdrip76.fta-deliveryhowto/articles/iaas-fundamentals.md

 ## Prerequisites

 * A Microsoft Azure subscription (with Contributor access)
 * Internet connection (RDP port open to external IP addresses)
 * 1 person per session with the ability to share screen over skype meeting

+## Sessions

+* Sessions should be scheduled based on customer preferences.
+* Keep in mind that with longer sessions it's easier to lost attendees attention.
+* Remember to make short breaks if needed.
+* Suggestion: start by scheduling 4 sessions of 2 hours, and adjust if needed.

 ## Delivery guide